clutchcall CLI and its QUIC data-plane engine drive the tunnel

 Data-plane engine flags

-clutchcall http execs the QUIC engine (clutchcall-engine) with
+clutchcall http execs the QUIC engine (clutchcall-engine)

 Remote desktop on the same transport

-a host:port running the tunnel module:
+at a host:port that runs the tunnel module:

 - The controlled box registers its device id as a slug (

-proto":"quick") and parks bidi work streams. - The controller dials the box by slug; the edge splices the two QUIC streams.
+"proto":"quick") and parks bidi work streams. - The controller dials the box by slug.
+The edge splices the two QUIC streams.

 Programmatic API (Preview)